Rare Earth (band): 1970s

-Their 1973 album, Ma, written and produced by Norman Whitfield, is considered one of their best overall works, and features their version of "Hum Along and Dance".
-But the record did not sell well, and produced no hits.
+Their 1973 album, Ma, written and produced by Norman Whitfield, is considered one of their best overall works and features their version of "Hum Along and Dance".
+But the record did not sell well and produced no hits.

-Rare Earth was the opening act at California Jam festival in Ontario, California on April 6, 1974.
+Rare Earth was the opening act at California Jam festival in Ontario, California, on April 6, 1974.
 The festival attracted over 250,000 people, and the band appeared alongside 1970s rock groups Black Sabbath; Emerson, Lake & Palmer; Deep Purple; Earth, Wind & Fire; Seals and Crofts; Black Oak Arkansas and Eagles.
 Portions of the show were broadcast on ABC Television in the U.S., exposing the band to a wider audience.

-In 1974 the group began working with Motown producer Frank Wilson on their next project.
-But in his autobiography, "Born to Wander", Hoorelbeke described his having objections when Wilson okayed a song contributed by Olson without running it by the others first.
-Hoorelbeke thought the song was not up to the band's usual standards and Wilson ended up being taken off the project.
-The Frank Wilson sessions, which would have been the follow up to Ma, were mainly completed but remained in the vaults of Motown.
+Also in 1974, the group began working with Motown producer Frank Wilson.
+But this proved to be short lived.
+The Wilson sessions, which would have been the follow-up to Ma, were completed but remained in the vaults of Motown.
 A proposed double live record, recorded in 1974, and another live set, Live in Chicago, were also shelved.